 A Brand New Path

-Transformation – New Beginning
+Transformation: A New Beginning

-How have you broken bad habits in your life?
+Sound off: How have you broken bad habits in your life?

 Huddle up with your kids and ask, “What bad habits do I have that you need me to change?”